Cinderella lives

 SALEM – The clock struck midnight twice for Cinderella Saturday and she’s still dancing.

 The 14th-seeded Warriors (15-14), over .500 for the first time since Jan.
-23, extended their Hoosiers story into the Group I semifinals, where they’ll play the Central Jersey champion (either Thrive Charter or Point Pleasant Beach) Wednesday at Monroe High School.
+23, extended their Hoosiers story into the Group I semifinals, where they’ll play Central Jersey champion Thrive Charter (21-5) Wednesday at Monroe High School.

 The Rams (22-5) had chances to win or tie it at the end of regulation and overtime, but their shots didn’t fall.
-They missed two free throws with 0.8 seconds left in overtime.
+Their dream of winning a sectional title turned into a pumpkin when they missed two free throws with 0.8 seconds left in overtime.

 Warriors coach Mick Hughes shared afterwards that his 2-year-old daughter, Penny, “demanded” he read her a story last night.
 Her choice: Cinderella.